Morocco Desert Trek

 Meals Accommodation Transport

-Day 1 – Arrive Dinner Wild camp (tent provided – twin share) Minibus airport transfer & 4×4
+Day 1 – Arrive Dinner Wild camp (tent provided – twin share) Minibus airport transfer & 4×4 into the desert

 Day 2 Breakfast, Lunch, Dinner Wild camp (tent provided – twin share)